jgerstmayr/EXUDYN/docs/RST/TroubleShootingAndFAQ.rst

   SyntaxError: invalid syntax

-  |  →  such an error points to the line of your code (line 42), but in fact the error may have been caused in previous code, such as in this case there was a missing brace in the line 40, which caused the error:
++ [\ :math:`\ra`\ ] such an error points to the line of your code (line 42), but in fact the error may have been caused in previous code, such as in this case there was a missing brace in the line 40, which caused the error:

 .. code-block:: python